 Slave Labour (Bunting Boy) was chiselled off a wall in London and is now up for sale in the USA (liveauctioneers.com)

+It appeared that a starting bid of £262,450 ($400,000) had been lodged before the auction of the artwork was halted.
 Fine Art Auctions (FAA) featured the art work on the front page of their website ahead of their Modern, Contemporary and Street Art sale.
-They expect Slave Labour to fetch between £328,063 and £459,288 at auction.
+They expect Slave Labour to fetch between £328,063 and £459,288.

 Banksy's images - including those of a flower-throwing rioter and kissing policemen - are famous the world over.